 Under the guidance of an organizational development professional, assessment tools will be utilized to provide attendees with a self-assessment of their individual leadership styles followed by discussion on how different styles affect the success of an organization and how those styles are in turn affected by company culture, type of business, and growth stage of a business.
 A panel of local leaders will discuss real life experiences in utilizing their leadership

-styles to grow their businesses, and the successful and not so successful experiences in their growth as leaders.
+styles to grow their businesses and the successful and not so successful experiences in their growth as leaders.

-Monthly sessions will cover the primary components of leadership including assessment of organization talent, performance management, development of talent, integration of talent, effective training, succession planning, organizational culture and it impact on the employee and community, and crisis/ change management.
+Monthly sessions will cover the primary components of leadership including assessment of organization talent, performance management, development of talent, integration of talent, effective training, succession planning, organizational culture and its impact on the employee and community, and crisis/ change management.
 Each session will include hands-on exercises and panel discussions with business leaders in the community.

 Each session will be facilitated by an experienced organizational development and or human resources